helenaschatz/Crowdfunding_ETL/README.md

 ## How to Run

+- Clone the repository.
+- Install required Python packages: `pandas`, `numpy` and `openpyxl`.
-- In order to run our analysis, first select Python Environment (Python 3.9.13) in Jupyter Notebook.
+- In order to run our analysis, first select `Python Environment (Python 3.9.13)` in Jupyter Notebook.
 - Select "Run All" in `ETL_Mini_Project.ipynb` file, which will Extract, Transform data, and Create CSV files.
   - All CSV files will be located in Resources folder.